Theatre of Pakistan: NAPA (National academy of performing arts, Karachi)

-NAPA empowers its graduates to go forth with zeal to establish and promote a positive regard for higher accomplishment in the Performing Arts.
-It also provide opportunities to their alumni and students to display their talent through different festivals and in house NRT productions which shows plays on regular basis.
-It also creates opportunity to citizen of karachi to observe high quality of performing arts, language and literature.
+NAPA empowers its graduates to establish and promote a positive regard for higher accomplishment in the Performing Arts.
+It also provide opportunities to its alumni and students to display their talent through different festivals and in-house NRT productions, which puts on plays on a regular basis.
+It also creates opportunities for citizens of Karachi to observe high-quality performing arts, language and literature.
+It offers short and long courses in theatre and music where students from all over the Pakistan participate.